RayChang/jquery-bullseye/README.md

 ![bullseye icon](assets/images/bullseye.png)
 # jquery-bullseye
-make your picture be centered and covers the area
+Making your picture absolute center, also scaling and cropping perfectly.

 ##How to Install
 1. This github repository, using `git clone https://github.com/RayChang/jquery-bullseye.git`